Aloshi/EmulationStation/THEMES.md

 ## Views, their elements, and themable properties:

 #### basic
+* `helpsystem name="help"` - ALL
+	- The help system style for this view.
 * `image name="background"` - ALL
 	- This is a background image that exists for convenience.
 It goes from (0, 0) to (1, 1).
 * `text name="logoText"` - ALL